 The survey is only available in English (online and paper) and Spanish (paper questionnaire only).
 If you would like to fill one out in Spanish, please get a copy at the parish office (open Mon-Thurs from 8:30 a.m. to 8:30 p.m., and until 4 p.m. on Fridays).

-The Parish Leadership Council will receive the compiled results from Gallup and use them to gain additional insight into how you feel about St. Michael’s.
-We will use the results to identify specific actions we can take to further meet the spiritual needs of our parishioners.
+The former Parish Leadership Council received the compiled results from Gallup and used them to gain additional insight into how you feel about St. Michael’s.
+The results will be used to identify specific actions we can take to further meet the spiritual needs of our parishioners.

 You are invited to take the survey anytime between these dates: June 1 (Saturday) and June 16 (Sunday).
 Your opinions matter to us.